 If you already receive Social Security benefits:

-If you already receive Social Security benefits or benefits from the Railroad Retirement system at least four months before you turn 65, then you will be automatically enrolled in Medicare (both part A and part B) starting the first day of the month you turn 65.
+If you've received Social Security benefits or benefits from the Railroad Retirement system at least four months before you turn 65, then you will be automatically enrolled in Medicare (both part A and part B) starting the first day of the month you turn 65.
 You'll get your Medicare card in the mail about three months before your 65th birthday.
-It will get sent to the address on your Social Security records.
+It will be sent to the address on your Social Security record.

-You should also check out the Medicare Enrollment Booklet which contains clear, concise information about both Medicare Part A and B, and can help you decide if you should remain enrolled in Medicare Part B.
+You should also check out the Medicare Enrollment Booklet which contains clear, concise information about both Medicare Part A and Part B.

 If you are not yet receiving Social Security benefits:

 If you are not yet receiving Social Security benefits or benefits from the Railroad Retirement system, you are eligible to sign up for Medicare three months before the month you turn 65, but your enrollment will not happen automatically.
 You must call or apply online.
 It is to your benefit to sign up for Medicare Part A as soon as you are eligible, especially if you qualify for premium-free Part A, even if you still have coverage through a group health plan.

 Although eligible, you may not have to enroll in Part B, which requires you to pay a monthly premium.
 Spend the time to learn about Medicare Part B to determine if you should sign up.
 If you don’t sign up initially and don't have other qualifying coverage, it may cost you more to sign up later.

 How to Apply for Medicare